-Traditional methods for field packing broccoli included packing in waxed cartons and then cooled by palletized liquid icing.
-The ice-water slurry provided cooling, and the ice remaining after water drainage (about equal to the broccoli weight) provided protection during distribution.
+(about equal to the broccoli weight) provided protection during distribution.
 However, package icing of broccoli is only necessary if it is not possible to maintain the proper temperature and humidity conditions.

-In recent years, the cost to transport the ice has led to greater use of "iceless broccoli" packs in which hydro-cooling or rapid forced-air cooling are used.
+In recent years, the cost to transport the ice has led to greater use of "iceless broccoli" packs in which hydrocooling or rapid forced-air cooling are used.
 Perforated plastic liners or bags help reduce water loss and maintain freshness.
-Thorough precooling of iceless broccoli to less than 34°F (1°C) is critical because broccoli is one of the highest heat producers of all vegetables.
+Thorough precooling of iceless broccoli to less than 34°F (1.1°C) is critical because broccoli is one of the highest heat producers of all vegetables.

 Some shelf life extension can be achieved by controlled atmosphere (CA) storage.
-Atmospheres of 1-2% O_2 and/or 5 to 10% CO_2 allow broccoli green color, flavor, and appearance to remain in excellent condition for at least 4 weeks if the broccoli is held between 32 and 36°F (0 and 2°C).
+Atmospheres of 1 to $2\% O_2$ and/or 5 to $10\% CO_2$ allow broccoli green color, flavor, and appearance to remain in excellent condition for 4 to 6 weeks if the broccoli is held between 32 and 36°F (0 and 2.2°C).
 If CO_2 is between 8 and 10%, results are almost as good with near normal O_2 (21%) as with low O_2 .
 This also avoids the potential risk of strong off-odor development with the low O_2 atmosphere.
-For 3 weeks or less in storage, there is no need for CA if the temperature is kept near 32°F (0°C).
+For 4 weeks or less in storage, there is no need for CA if the temperature is kept near 32°F (0°C) and the RH is near 100%.

-Storage in 10% CO_2 -enriched air may also be beneficial to broccoli for processing.
+Storage in 10% CO2-enriched air may also be beneficial to broccoli for processing.
 It has a marked tenderizing effect on heads and stems, and this is evident after cooking.
 Modified atmosphere (MA) consumer packaging is gaining some acceptance.
-These packages have a beneficial gas mixture inserted and a gas-permeable membrane as part of the film overwrap.
-Good refrigeration of these consumer packs of broccoli florets is still essential.
+These packages are made of a gas-permeable film that is flushed with a beneficial gas mixture during filling and sealing.
+However, good refrigeration of these consumer packs of broccoli florets is still essential.

 Broccoli is extremely sensitive to exposure to ethylene, which causes yellowing and floret opening.
-Broccoli must never be stored with fruits that produce substantial quantities of ethylene, especially apples, pears and peaches.
+Broccoli must never be stored with fruits that produce substantial quantities of ethylene, especially apples, pears, and peaches.

-Diseases of broccoli closely resemble those of cauliflower.
-Bacterial Soft Rot causes most of the spoilage.
+Bacterial Soft Rot causes most broccoli spoilage.
 Other decays reported on broccoli are downy and powdery mildews and Alternaria leaf spots.
-Brown Heart, commonly called internal browning, is a physiological defect, and is probably due to boron deficiency.
+Brown Heart, commonly called internal browning, is a physiological defect, and is probably due to boron deficiency in the field during head development.